IgnacioTorrero/challenge-java/README.md

 2. Set up the Java 17 SDK.
 3. Ensure Maven is active (via the `pom.xml` file).
 4. Make sure `application.properties` uses the required environment variables (already configured to work with Podman).
-5. Run the following commands in the terminal from the project root:
+5. From the project root, run the following terminal commands:

 ```bash
 podman machine init #To initialize podman